aiven/devportal/docs/platform/howto/manage-project.rst

 Move a project
 ---------------

-To move a project from one organizational unit to another:
+To move a project from one organizational unit to another in the `Aiven Console <https://console.aiven.io/>`_:

 #.
 Click **Admin** and select the organizational unit with the project you want to move.